Northeast Office

 Our Impact

 Since 2008, the Northeast Regional Office has engaged in groundbreaking work to address the impacts of pollution and climate change in one of the most densely populated parts of the country.
-That work includes fighting for environmental justice and civil rights, advocating for clean water, stopping fossil fuel and coal development, and pushing for a just and equitable transition to clean energy.
+That work includes fighting for environmental justice and civil rights, advocating for clean water, stopping fossil fuel and coal development, and pushing for a just and equitable transition to clean energy and implementing transformative state legislation.

 Earthjustice’s office in New York also serves as headquarters for our Sustainable Food and Farming and Toxics Exposure and Health programs.
 The Northeast Regional Office collaborates closely with our Biodiversity Defense, Clean Energy, Community Partnerships, and Tribal Partnerships programs on local and national casework to enhance our litigation, advocacy, and rulemaking expertise.

-After years of work helping to secure the development and passage of the Climate Leadership and Community Protection Act (CLCPA), Earthjustice is working with environmental justice groups and many others in New York towards robust implementation.
-The law is both protective and affirmative; it can be used to stop massive fossil fuel projects, for example, and it can be used to spur proactive measures to reduce health-harming and climate-altering emissions like those from buildings and transportation, which are the top two emitting sectors in New York State.
+After years of work to secure the Climate Leadership and Community Protection Act (CLCPA), Earthjustice is working with environmental justice groups and many others in New York towards robust implementation and to create a body of legally enforceable laws and policies rooted in the CLCPA.
+The law is both protective and affirmative; it can be used to stop massive fossil fuel projects and it can be used to reduce health-harming and climate-altering emissions like those from buildings and transportation — the top two emitting sectors in New York State.

 Earthjustice is working aggressively to push every New York agency, including the New York Department of Environmental Conservation (DEC), the New York Department of Transportation and the New York Public Service Commission (PSC), to comply with the CLCPA, and to make climate justice a factor when issuing permits, allocating funding, and greenlighting projects.
 We are pushing, too, for proactive policies to electrify buildings and transportation.

-• Stopping a gas plant in Astoria, Queens.
+- Stopping a gas plant in Astoria, Queens.
 Working with No Astoria NRG and the PEAK Coalition, along with public officials and community leaders who have long opposed the gas plant, we successfully proved to DEC the necessary permits must be denied and successfully defended the decision over the next year.
 As of May 2023, the gas plant is closed forever, and the site will transition to wind energy.
-The Astoria case was part of years-long strategic efforts and adept community organizing by our partners and clients, who packed public hearings, rallied local officials, and protested across the city.
-The impacts of this decision will benefit environmental justice communities everywhere.

-• Bringing clean, electric school buses and trucks to New York streets.
+- Bringing clean, electric school buses and trucks to New York streets.
 Thanks to Earthjustice and our partners’ advocacy, in 2022, New York became the first state in the country to require a fully zero-emission school bus fleet.
 All school buses in the state will be electrified by 2035.
-The school bus mandate comes on the heels of New York adopting the Advanced Clean Trucks rule, an effort to usher in a new era of electric trucks, instead of diesel.
-We are now working with various state agencies to support implementation of the state’s school bus mandate, by pushing for equitable distribution of a $500M fund to help school districts electrify and by urging the PSC and electric utilities to ensure there is sufficient charging infrastructure and grid capacity to electrify depots.
+We are now working with various state agencies to support implementation of the state’s school bus mandate.

-• Securing bold action to make clean energy and electrification the norm across the state for residential and commercial buildings as well as industrial facilities.
+- Accelerating the transition to clean energy and building electrification.
+Greenhouse gas emissions from residential and commercial buildings are the single largest source of carbon emissions in New York and are a serious health concern.
 Earthjustice served an instrumental role in the adoption of laws to ensure new construction statewide is all-electric.
-With greenhouse gas emissions from residential and commercial buildings as the single largest source of carbon emissions in New York and a serious health concern, we are building upon these wins to advocate for policies that will move the state away from our dirty and expensive gas system at a neighborhood scale.
+We are building upon these wins to advocate for policies that will move the state away from our dirty and expensive gas system at a neighborhood scale.

 Getting Fossil Fuels Out of Homes